-With a powerful network of fulfillment centers and connected technology, ShipBob offers reliable direct-to-consumer ecommerce fulfillment services that helps improve the supply chain.
+With a powerful network of fulfilment centres and connected technology, ShipBob offers reliable direct-to-consumer ecommerce fulfilment services that helps improve the supply chain.

-ShipBob takes a data-driven approach to inventory allocation, letting brands store inventory in the fulfillment center(s) closest to their end consumers.
+ShipBob takes a data-driven approach to inventory allocation, letting brands store inventory in the fulfilment centre(s) closest to their end consumers.

-ShipBob’s software is optimized for time and cost, automatically choosing the fulfillment center that’s closest to the end customers to reduce the shipping costs and transit times.
-They also provide bulk shipping discounts from carriers and work with partners like Mothership to further reduce logistics costs for ecommerce brands.
+ShipBob’s software is optimised for time and cost, automatically choosing the fulfilment centre that’s closest to the end customers to reduce the shipping costs and transit times.
+They also provide bulk shipping discounts from couriers and work with partners like Mothership to further reduce logistics costs for ecommerce brands.

 Ordering tracking from A to Z

-Every stage of the order fulfillment process is available in an easy-to-access and quick timeline view in ShipBob.
-Ecommerce merchants can check in at any specific stage as every action is contained in one place with real-time carrier updates and inventory tracking.
+Every stage of the order fulfilment process is available in an easy-to-access and quick timeline view in ShipBob.
+Ecommerce merchants can check in at any specific stage as every action is contained in one place with real-time courier updates and inventory tracking.